 Tone that green down!

 I find that some of my cameras tend to focus on the green.
 When I am in Woodland areas and it is quite bright out I end up with a picture that is basically monochrome in green and white.
 Do you see what I will do is go and adjust the temperature of the entire image?
 If that doesn’t help then I’ll go into the color palettes and adjust accordingly usually what I’ll do is I’ll turn I’ll adjust the saturation and brightness so that the green ends up not being so overwhelming in the scene.

 Plan your trip

 When the weather is not good for making photography but it’s good for your comfort, grab a cheap point-and-shoot or your phone and go for a walk.
-Try to find scenes ahead of time so that when the weather is just right do you have a mental checklist a shot that you want to go make.
+Try to find scenes ahead of time so that when the weather is just right so you have a mental hit list of scenes to shoot.
 This is important because sometimes the weather is fleeting and the fog will go away on the rain will get heavy or the sun will come out and then you basically just have to go home.

 Expose for the highlights to darken the distractions

 If it is a sunny day try to look for really shady areas that have pockets of sunlight shining through.
 These pockets were allowed your camera to focus on the highlight of the scene and hopefully, there is an interesting subject within the highlight.
 This enables your camera to bring the rest of the image to Dirk and focus the image on the subject we made it.
 You’re a few examples of a very sunny day with high tree coverage but with the occasional pocket of sunlight shining through onto dandelions.
 I also used a wide aperture so that the rest of the background falls to blur and then you.

 Recommended Apps for planning your Forest Photography sessions

 I use Photopills mainly to plan for Golden Hours and Blue hours, but the app has so much more.

 Clear Outside is an application that simply shows you the potential for rain and fog near you.
 It is a free app.